Notice of Intended Prosecution (NIP)

 What are my obligations on receiving the Notice of Intended Prosecution?

-What if I don't sign the Notice of Intended Prosecution?
+What if I don't sign my reply to the Notice of Intended Prosecution?

 You have to sign the response and if you do not do so, then strictly speaking the Police can allege that you have failed to provide the information required by law.